Infinite joint species distribution models: Posterior computation

-Algorithm \ref{algo:hconditional} summarizes the steps to obtain empirical Bayes estimation of $\alpha$ and $\omega$ to sample from the hierarchical MVP-IBP model described in Section \ref{sec:post_composite} of the main document.
-In the common correlation coefficient case, the algorithm can be simplified as we do not need to estimate $\omega$; hence, we only repeat steps 1-3.
+The mean $\hat{\sigma}_{jj'}$ and the variance $s_{jj'}^2$ of the approximate posteriors for $\sigma_{jj'}$ are obtained using Gauss-Legendre quadrature. \cite{chakraborty2022bayesian} show that asymptotically the distribution is centered at the maximum composite likelihood estimator from the bivariate margins.
+In the common correlation matrix setting, assuming $\rho_{jj'} = \rho$, we use Metropolis-Hastings to sample from the conditional posterior of $\rho$ given the $b_j$s; for this simple choice of correlation structure, we do not use the above asymptotic Gaussian approximation for the posterior of $\sigma_{jj'}$.
+Predictions can be obtained using pairwise approximations to the posterior predictive.

-Algorithm \ref{algo:gibbs_cusp} summarizes the steps for the Gibbs sampler to compute the MVP-IBP factor model truncated at $P$ species described in Section \ref{sec:comp_factor} of the main document.
-The Gibbs sampler is combined with a Metropolis-Hastings step for updating the parameter $\alpha$.
-For sampling from the CUSP prior \cite{legramanti2020bayesian} rely on a data augmentation scheme, introducing independent indicators $S_k$ ($k=1,\dots,K$) having $\pr(S_k = l \mid \omega_l) = \omega_l$ ($l=1,\dots,K$).
-Given these indicators, it is possible to sample the other parameters from conjugate full conditional distributions, while the updating of $S_1, \dots, S_K$ relies on
+The above approximations are defined conditionally on the hyperparameters $\gamma$ and $\omega^2$.
+As estimates for $\gamma$ and $\omega^2$, we use the means of samples from the approximate Gibbs sampler described in Algorithm \ref{algo:composite}.
+In the case of a common correlation coefficient, the algorithm can be simplified as we do not need to estimate $\omega$; therefore, we only repeat steps 1 to 3.